-- prevent that the Gateway accepts data from or sends data to unauthorised entities, - ensure that only the minimum amount of data leaves the scope of control of the consumer15, - preserve the integrity of billing processes and as such serve in the interests of the consumer as well as in the interests of the supplier.
-Both parties are interested in a billing process that ensures that the value of the consumed amount of a certain commodity (and only the used amount) is transmitted16, - preserve the integrity of the system components and their configurations.
+- 205 These functionalities shall - prevent that the Gateway accepts data from or sends data to unauthorised entities, - ensure that only the minimum amount of data leaves the scope of control of the Consumer12, preserve the integrity of billing processes and as such serve in the interests of the Consumer as well as in the interests of the supplier.
+Both parties are interested in an billing process that ensures that the value of the consumed amount of a certain commodity (and only the used amount) is transmitted13.